mcfreund/trr/README.md

 - trial onset times
   - /data/nil-bluearc/ccp-hcp/DMCC_ALL_BACKUPS/EVTS

-## General Pipeline
+### General Pipeline

-- Get the trial-level activation of each voxel:
+1. Get the trial-level activation of each voxel:
   - Run `code/timeseries/null_2rpm/run_deconvolve.sh` to detrend the timeseries.
 The script will read the subject list in `in/` and save the detrended timeseries to `out/timeseries/`.
   - Run `code/timeseries/selav/selav_single_trials.R` to get the trial-level statistics (selective averaging).
 The script will read the `.gii` files in the GLM output folders in `out/timeseries/`, e.g., `out/timeseries/130518/RESULTS/Stroop/baseline_null_2rpm_wave1/errts_L.gii` (along with `errts_R.gii`), and save the results in `errts_trials_target_epoch.RDS` under the same folder.
-- Calculate the univariate or multivariate trial-level statistics for each parcel:
+2. Calculate the univariate or multivariate trial-level statistics for each parcel:
-  - ~~Run `code/spatial/univariate_means.R` to get the univariate statistics for each parcel (averaging across all voxels).
-The script will read the `errts_trials_target_epoch.RDS` files generated in the last step and save the results in `trial-means_schaefer2018_17_400_fsaverage5-parcel_resid-errts.csv` in the same folder.~~
   - Run `in/behav/write_behav_subjs.R` to generate trial-level behavioral data from `in/behav/orig/` to CSV files like `behavior-and-events_wave13_Stroop.csv` under `in/behav`.
   - Run `code/spatial/multivariate_projections_within-task_cv-sessions.R` to generate univariate and multivariate statistics for reliability analysis.
 The script reads the behavior CSVs and outputs to a csv like `out/spatial/projections__stroop__rda__n_resamples100__demean_run__cv_allsess_wave12.csv`
   - Recode "wave2/3" and "wave1/3" to "wave1/2" and gather all three CSVs into `out/spatial/projections__stroop__rda__n_resamples100__divnorm_vertex__cv_allsess.csv` by `code/spatial/gather_csvs.R`
-- Fit hierarchical models for the statistics:
+3. Fit hierarchical models for the statistics:
   - Warning: fitting the bayesian model is VERY SLOW and usually some jobs fail at the first run!
   - Run `code/inferential/estimate_reliability.R` to fit the models.
 The fitted models will be saved to `out/inferential/schaefer2018_17_400_fsaverage5/NAMES_OF_ROI/`.
     - Each model is about 36M and requires about an hour to train (with 4 chains on 4 cores) without further parallelization.
     - With `mclapply()` over the ROIs we can fit 32 models in about 15 hours.
     - Currently, we only focus on "baseline" session and the core32 ROIs.
-- Generate summary statistics and plots:
+4. Generate summary statistics and plots:
   - Run `code/inferential/summarize_models.R` to extract the statistics of all models into `out/inferential/schaefer2018_17_400_fsaverage5/core32_stats.rds`, which is a list named by `(model_name, "__", response_name, "__", session)`.
 Each element in the list is a tibble, containing the statistics.
   - `knitr::knit()` this file `reports/model_comparison.rmd` to generate the report `reports/model_comparison.md` and relevant figures under `reports/figure`

+---

-## Method
+## Method Outline

 ### Subjects, tasks, data collection, parcellation and definition of ROIs, etc.